 Later, visit the Royal Tombs of Sipán Museum where the original pieces are now exhibited.
 The museum, 17km from Chiclayo, is a replica of the Moche pyramid under which the tombs were found.

-The museum also provides the perfect introduction to the next part of the excursion a trip to Túcume, a vast Sican archaeological complex, known as the Valley of the Pyramids.
+The museum also provides the perfect introduction to the next part of the excursion: a trip to Túcume, a vast Lambayeque archaeological complex, known as the Valley of the Pyramids.
 The settlement appears to date back to around 1,000-1,100AD with the largest and most impressive structures found in the monumental sector to the north and northeast of La Raya Mountain.